 With twice the connections of a conventional panel, half-cut solar panels have more opportunity for electricity to bypass any shaded cells.

 The diagram below illustrates the wiring of a half-cut solar panel.
 As you can see, the panel is made of two halves wired together:

 The improved shade tolerance of a half-cut solar panel depends on where the shadow falls.
 If it falls in such a way that is covers both halves, the benefit is reduced.
 However, if the shadow covers only one half, the other half doesn’t experience any impact at all, approximately doubling the shade tolerance of the panel.

 Benefits of half-cut cells over other technologies

-Both these examples have disadvantages.
+Both have disadvantages.
 For example, PERC cells that aren’t manufactured to a high standard may have higher failure rates, and heterojunction cells add manufacturing complexity.

-Half-cut cells, in contrast, don’t rely on relatively exotic technologies.
+Half-cut cells add some manufacturing complexity too, but is simpler than PERC or heterojunction cells.
 This may be one of the reasons why half-cut technology is currently being offered by so many manufacturers.